thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 {% include images-gallery.html imageCollection="group-entities-1" %}

-This alias filters the device group - Thermostats.
+In this example, an alias has been created that displays all devices that belong to the "Thermostats" device group.

 Let's use an added alias in a widget.
 In the "Tables" widgets bundle select the "Entities table" widget.
 Navigate to the "Entity alias" tab.
 Specify the "Group entities" alias in the "Entity alias" field and "temperature" data key in the "Columns" section.
 Click "Add" and apply changes.
-The Entities table widget with the alias that filters one device has been added.
+The Entities table widget with the alias that displays all devices that belong to the “Thermostats” device group has been added.

 {% include images-gallery.html imageCollection="group-entities-2" %}
 {% endif %}